danos/dpdk/doc/guides/nics/mlx5.rst

 - **libmlx5**

-  Low-level user space driver library for Mellanox ConnectX-4/ConnectX-5/Bluefield devices, it is automatically loaded by libibverbs.
+  Low-level user space driver library for Mellanox ConnectX-4/ConnectX-5/ConnectX-6/BlueField devices, it is automatically loaded by libibverbs.

   This library basically implements send/receive calls to the hardware queues.

-- **libmnl**

-  Minimalistic Netlink library mainly relied on to manage E-Switch flow rules (i.e. those with the "transfer" attribute and typically involving port representors).

 - **Kernel modules**